Henry J. Kaiser High School (California): Enrollment and demographics

+Additionally, 17.0% of students were English Language Learners, 13.1% were classified as students with disabilities, and 83.4% were identified as socioeconomically disadvantaged.
+The population included 0.8% experiencing homelessness, 0.3% in foster care, and 0% of students being military-connected.

 Athletics

 Football

 Kaiser High School is known for its successful football program under coach Dick Bruich.
 Under his supervision, he led Kaiser Football to one state championship, two CIF championships, one CIF runner-up award, two CIF semi-final appearances, eight Sunkist League titles, and eight consecutive playoff berths, before retiring in 2009.

-In 2006 Lonyae Miller was a standout on the football team, chosen as All-CIF Southern Section at running back and named the Sunkist League Offensive MVP.
+In 2006 Lonyae Miller transferred to Kaiser from Rialto high school and he was a standout on the football team, chosen as All-CIF Southern Section at running back and named the Sunkist League Offensive MVP.
 Miller later attended Fresno State and is now a professional player in the NFL.

 As of 2014 the football team were back-to-back Sunkist League champions.
 In 2012, the Kaiser Football team made it to the SS-CIF championship, where they defeated Rancho Verde to claim the 2012 CIF Central Division Championship Title.

 Student activities

 Catamount Pride Marching Band & Color Guard

 Kaiser High School is home to the Catamount Pride Marching Band and Color Guard.
 In 2008, and most recently 2014, the band won the sweepstakes at the Azusa Golden Days Parade.
 They've also won sweepstakes in the Riverside King Band Review, 2nd place in the Chino Band Review, 10,000 dollars at the LA County Fair, sweepstakes and music award in the Ganesha Band Review, and 1st place in the Arcadia Band Review.

 The Kaiser Catamount Pride Marching Band hosted the first annual Kaiser Band Review September 26, 2009.

 In 2019, the band participated in the 2019 Rose Parade with Grand Marshal Chaka Khan in the opening show.